 Unlike a conventional broker, eToro only allows you to buy and sell stocks at market rate – you are not able to set a limit order. check out eToro’s video below on how to buy stocks on eToro

-Pardon the pun, but there are a few ‘Red flags’ being waved by the eToro ‘Toreroes’ (Matadors) which have caught my eye…
+Pardon the pun, but there are a few ‘Red flags’ being waved by the eToro ‘Toreroes’ (Matadors) that have caught my eye…

 Marketing budget